githubteacher/devs-june-06/Gbarnes619-hometown.md

 #### The only problem is, when people come they never leave !!!

 #### Make sure you emjoy the grunion run if you are here in season :smile:

+#### Bonfire on the beach is a fantastic plan too.
+Hot Dogs are best over a fire.